-Some complications can be serious and can even cause death (risk: 3 in 10,000 in the first 6 weeks).
+Some complications can be serious and can even cause death (risk: 4 in 10,000).
 You should ask your doctor if there is anything you do not understand.

 Your anaesthetist will be able to discuss with you the possible complications of having an anaesthetic.